Isle of Wight Guru

 For the uninitiated, Speedway involves motorbikes roaring round and round and round and round and round in a great big circle.
 The bikes don't have any brakes and only one gear, much like my old Fiat Punto.
 They also seem to love sliding round corners, which is rather reminiscent of Mario Kart to boys my age.

 There's a Speedway track on the outskirts of Ryde, home of the Wightlink Warriors.
-Last time I checked (2019), an evening watching the Wightlink Warriors cost £14 for an adult.
 Thanks to Jo for getting in touch via Facebook to recommend Speedway as a teenage friendly activity.

 18. Beach Sports